 Transfer to Industry

 CeNS fosters the transfer of results from basic research to industrial applications.
 CeNS members cooperate with industry partners in the framework of joint research projects.
 Furthermore, creation of spin-off companies by researchers is strongly encouraged and supported by CeNS.
 The strong connections between the spin-off companies and their colleagues at CeNS provide a solid basis for lasting joint research projects.

 CeNS was initiated and established in 1998 by one theoretical and five experimental groups at the Department of Physics at the LMU (Prof. J. Feldmann, Prof. H. Gaub, Prof. K. Karrai, Prof. J. P. Kotthaus, Prof. J. S. Peisl, and Prof. W. Zwerger) and formally started its activities in the beginning of 1999.
 The expertise of the founding members covers the areas of

 Since then, a large number of scientists from different research groups working in the fields of physics, chemistry, biology and medicine and based at the LMU, the Technical University of Munich, the University of Augsburg, and other institutions have joined the network.
 CeNS currently combines the activities of about 280 highly motivated researchers.

-CeNS is directed by a board of three scientific directors, one acting as spokesman.
+CeNS is directed by a board of five scientific directors, one acting as spokesman.
 The board is elected each second year by the members of CeNS at the annual general meeting.
 A management team and an advisory board of internationally renowned scientists assist the board with its activities.
-CeNS is composed of members (professors and group leaders) and associates (Diploma, Master and PhD students).
+CeNS is composed of members (professors and group leaders) and associates (master students, PhD students, and postdocs).

 CeNS is open to everyone working in the field of nanosciences who wishes to cooperate with other CeNS members.